shaaran-r/YARSH/README.md

 # YARSH
-Soil Image Classification Challenge [ANNAM AI HACKATHON]
+Soil Image Classification Challenge [ANNAM AI HACKATHON] - 20 May to 25 May